adityak714/adityak714/README.md

 ## Hi there 👋, I am Aditya Khadkikar!

-- 🌱 I’m currently learning Software Engineering and Management.
+- 🌱 I’m currently a 1st Year student learning Software Engineering and Management.
+- 🎓 Studying at the University of Gothenburg, Sweden.
 - 📫 How to reach me: [Email]
-- 😄 Pronouns: He/Him
+- 💻 Currently learning Java and Python

 [Email]: aditya.khadkikar9954@outlook.com